-These should be on drug trials, adverse effects, new management methods and use of new techniques and devices and the paper should not exceed 1000 words, 5 tables or illustrations and 10 references.
+These should be on drug trials, adverse effects, new management methods and use of new techniques and devices.
+Ensure that informed consent is obtained from human subjects.
+The paper should not exceed 1000 words, 5 tables or illustrations and 10 references.

 They should not exceed 2000 words, 5 tables or illustrations and 20 references.

 SLJA welcomes submissions expressing opinions, presenting hypotheses, broaching controversial issues, and clarifying recent advances in the basic sciences.
 They should not have more than 500 words, 2 illustrations, or 3 references.